Other Structures Coverage Explained: What Coverage B Protects

 Not every structure on your property qualifies under Coverage B. Here are the most common exclusions you should know about before filing a claim.

-• Attached structures — A garage, porch, or deck physically connected to your home is covered under Coverage A (dwelling coverage), not Coverage B.
+• Attached structures.
+A garage, porch, deck, or roof-mounted solar panel physically connected to your home is covered under Coverage A (dwelling coverage), not Coverage B.

-• Structures used for business — If you run a business out of a detached building (like a home office, salon, or storage of commercial inventory), it is typically excluded.
+• Structures used for business.
+If you run a business out of a detached building (like a home office where you meet clients, a salon, or storage of commercial inventory), it is typically excluded.
+A shed converted into an Airbnb rental is a common example insurers now flag for exclusion.

 State Farm logo